 At what point do we put a cost on our family’s security?

-I have to say after spending 13 years within the Prison Service and seeing the where's and why's this shocks me.
+I have to say, after spending 13 years in the Prison Service and seeing the where’s and why this shocks me.

-So " why not look after, service your locks and security yearly?
-When all said and done this is what keeps your family and property safe both day and night.
+So ” why not look after, and service your locks and security yearly?
+When all is said and done, this is what keeps your family and property safe both day and night.

-I so often hear maybe next month or it's been ok so far but last year in the UK there was 750,000 burglaries.
-So I'll leave you with 4 simple questions:-
+I so often hear maybe next month, or it’s been ok so far, but last year in the UK there were 750,000 burglaries.
+So I’ll leave you with four simple questions:-

 Q1.Would you like to be part of that statistic this year?